luyangtsinghua/resume/_pages/about.md

 - 10/2019: I was awarded the Comprehensive Scholarship at Tsinghua University (rank Top 3 in School of Vehicle and Mobility).
 - 06/2019: I attended the IEEE IV 2019 in Paris, France from June 9 to June 11, 2019.
 - 04/2019: Our paper: [Controllability Analysis and Optimal Controller Synthesis of Mixed Traffic Systems](https://wangjw18.github.io/publication/2019-IV) was accepted to the 30th IEEE Intelligent Vehicles Symposium (IV 2019).
+- 03/2019: I completed the 2018 joint research project "Survey on Policy, Standardization, Industry Chain and Functional Safety of ICVs in China" as one of the project leaders, supported by Hitachi.
+- 03/2019: I completed the 2018 joint research project "Analysis of Multiple ICVs' Technologies in Mixed Traffic Scenarios" as one of the project leaders, supported by Tsinghua - Toyota Joint Research Institute.